Noam2Stein/ggmath/README.md

 The traits [`PrimitiveFloat`], [`PrimitiveInteger`], [`PrimitiveSigned`] and [`PrimitiveUnsigned`] give generic contexts access to most primitive functionality.
-These traits do not expose functions directly, they only enable functionality for vectors, matrices, etc. For complete primitive generics, add the [`num-primitive`] crate as an optional dependency.
+These traits do not expose functions directly, they only enable functionality for vectors, matrices, etc.

 ## Affine and Projective Transforms